 LaSalle Hotel Properties is a leading multi-operator real estate investment trust which focuses on owning, redeveloping and repositioning upscale, full service hotels located in urban, resort and convention markets.
 The company owns 41 properties, totaling approximately 10,400 guest rooms in 11 markets in seven states and the District of Columbia.

-The cross-border, cross-disciplinary Goodwin team was led by partners Joe Johnson and Andrew Goodman and included partners James Matarese, Ali Murata, Neal Sandford, Jason Vollbracht, Andy Sucoff, Jennifer Bralower, Deborah Birnbach, Daniel Roeser, Rob Hale, and Joel Lehrer; counsel Nate Brodeur and Jacob Osborn; associates Tobias Schad, Nana Atsem, Deanna Osganian, Jake Hays, Brett Good, Jonathan LaPlante, Steven Don Garza, James Adams, Tyler Garaffa, Zeke Hill and Sarah Tauman.
+The cross-border, cross-disciplinary Goodwin team was led by partners Joe Johnson and Andrew Goodman and included partners James Matarese, Ali Murata, Neal Sandford, Jason Vollbracht, Andy Sucoff, Jennifer Bralower, Deborah Birnbach, Daniel Roeser, Rob Hale, and Joel Lehrer; counsel Nate Brodeur and Jacob Osborn; associates Tobias Schad, Nana Atsem, Deanna Osganian, Jake Hays, Jonathan LaPlante, Steven Don Garza, James Adams, Tyler Garaffa, Zeke Hill and Sarah Tauman.

 For additional information on the merger agreement, please read the press release.